ADCN (Advance Drawing Change Notice)

 they should have 3D CAD and drafting as part of their engineering

-Yes the 3D CAD engineer may have to take a drafting class or two.
+Yes the 3D CAD or millennial engineer may have to take a drafting class or two.
 I feel since they are going to replace the draftsman they should have 3D CAD and drafting as part of their engineering curriculum.